The Shipping Law Review: Singapore

 - acceptance of the bid to completion of sale.

-In The 'Turtle Bay', the mortgagee bank arrested two vessels and commenced in rem proceedings against the defendant shipowner, later obtaining default judgment.
+In The 'Turtle Bay',72 the mortgagee bank arrested two vessels and commenced in rem proceedings against the defendant shipowner, later obtaining default judgment.
 It filed applications seeking the court's approval of a private direct sale of each vessel on terms of contract entered into with named purchasers for a specified price each.
 The prices were above, but not significantly higher than, the court valuation.
-The court emphasised that it has to strike a balance between the two competing concerns in a judicial sale: that of accepting the highest bid price at a fairly conducted Sheriff's sale on the one hand, and weighing that concern against the purpose to be achieved by a judicial sale, which is to benefit all persons interested in the res.
+The court emphasised that it has to strike a balance between the two competing concerns in a judicial sale to benefit all persons interested in the res: that of accepting the highest bid price at a fairly conducted Sheriff's sale on the one hand, and weighing that concern against the purpose to be achieved by a judicial sale, on the other hand.
 Where a party seeks to enter into a private direct sale, there is a divergence in its own interest to obtain benefits for itself, and the interest of the Sheriff acting pursuant to a commission for appraisal and sale.
 As a result, the court has to be circumspect when dealing with such a sale application and has to carefully scrutinise each application.
 The court will not allow a direct sale unless there exist 'powerful special features' or 'special circumstances', and these were lacking on the facts of the case.
-In The 'Sea Urchin', a similar situation arose, though the named buyer tabled an offer price above the value of the vessel, and had agreed to allow the vessel to sail with its cargo, then on board for delivery to the sub-charterer of the vessel.
+In The 'Sea Urchin',73 a similar situation arose, though the named buyer tabled an offer price above the value of the vessel, and had agreed to allow the vessel to sail with its cargo, then on board for delivery to the sub-charterer of the vessel.
 The court reaffirmed the position set out in The 'Turtle Bay' and held that the costs of discharging the cargo where a vessel is under arrest is not a relevant factor in allowing a direct sale.
 Furthermore, the alleged special circumstance as to the impossibility of landing the cargo in Singapore and that transshipping would be slow and costly are, in reality, typical consequences of an arrest of a cargo-laden vessel.
 As such, powerful special features or special circumstances justifying an order for a direct sale were lacking on the facts of this case as well.

-In a recent High Court case of The Swiber Concorde, it was held that where an arrested vessel is sold successfully by the Sheriff following an earlier abortive sale, the deposit forfeited by the Sheriff in the earlier abortive sale shall be treated as part of the proceeds of sale of the vessel and be paid out to claimants together with the proceeds of sale.
+In the case of The Swiber Concorde,74 the High Court held that where an arrested vessel is sold successfully by the Sheriff following an earlier abortive sale, the deposit forfeited by the Sheriff in the earlier abortive sale shall be treated as part of the proceeds of sale of the vessel and be paid out to claimants with the proceeds of sale.

 In the distribution of sale proceeds following a judicial sale of the vessel, the Singapore Admiralty Court generally ranks the priority of claims as follows: